adaptive-innovations/aii-workshop-sessions/001.01 - Introduction to Programming/001.09 - Session 09/Session 09.md

 03
 - Declare a list with multiple strings already in it.
 - Declare an empty list, and append multiple strings into it.
 Then, sort the strings alphabetically.
+- Check to see if an item is contained in the list.
+- Retrieve an item from the list, and print that item.
+- Remove a specific item from the list.
+- Print the number of items in the list.
+- Create a FOR loop which prints each item in the list.

 ## Challenge
 All of the challenges above.